aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 the conceptual model and the concepts of the concept model are: numberRestriction, role...

+The sentences of a world model are a subset of the sentences in the [L Language](#language-l), undestood with an implicit closed world assumption.

 # Reasoning

 - Is P true now?